 Beware — and be aware

 Synovus is on your side in the fight against holiday fraud.
-Let us help you protect, manage and grow your business.
-For more information, contact your Relationship Manager.
+Let us help you protect your business.
+For more information, contact Synovus Treasury and Payment Solutions, your Treasury Consultant, or Relationship Manager.

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.

 You are about to leave the Synovus web site for a third-party site

 Third-party sites aren't under our control, and we are not responsible for any of the content or additional links they contain.
 We don't endorse to guarantee the goods or information provided by third-party sites, and we're not responsible for any failures or inaccuracies.
 Third-party sites may contain less security and may have different privacy policies from ours.